edujuan/tool-calling-interview-prep/design/anti-patterns.md

 ### ❌ Anti-Pattern 5: Infinite Loop Trap

 **Problem**: Agent can get stuck in loops with no escape mechanism.
+This is a known issue in autonomous agent systems that lack proper stopping criteria.

 **Bad Example**:
 ```python